Hardware at Cloudflare (Ep3)

 You know, it needs to be specific to their publication.

-I can only assume.
-Yeah, we have a gen nine.
+I can only assume you had we have a gen nine.

-That's really, really deep, but we just can't even reckon stack them at all.
+That's really easy, but we just can't even reckon stack them at all.

 We can't do that.
-It's normally the width, the normally smallest one we have is like 600 wide Which is, is, is about 23 inches.
+It's not me the width.
+Normally, the smallest one we have is like 600 wide, which is, is, is about 23 inches, which is not very wide, you know, for cabling and that, but it fits the server.

 So it all varies on the location and the specifications, but there's many different sizes and specs of racks around the world.